FabricMC/fabric/CONTRIBUTING.md

 - Every API class should carry a Javadoc block explaining its purpose and reference related classes.
 Example code in the primary class of any major feature should outline the use, including related vanilla invocations/registrations/etc as applicable to provide an idea of how to start.
     - Parameters, implementation bodies, etc... may be omitted as appropriate, since the examples are not meant as to be fully working implementations.
     - The examples should be more akin to pseudocode with a checklist for the process and pointers to everything needed.
-    - These examples should be written for developers that have a knowledge of java and basic knowledge of the Minecraft codebase.
+    - These examples should be written for developers that have a knowledge of Java and basic knowledge of the Minecraft codebase.
 - A brief description belongs in the 1st paragraph, with further paragraphs separated by blank lines and starting with `<p>`.
 Javadoc for methods may follow with another blank line before describing parameters, return values and exceptions with the appropriate tags.
 All accessible members should be described appropriately.
 - Good documentation doesn't only explain what something is, but (as appropriate) why it exists, what are the intended use cases, what use cases something is not suitable for and any semantics that need to be kept in mind.
     - In particular, tricky implementation details should be explained by a few comments when appropriate.